pytest-dev/pytest/doc/en/how-to/capture-warnings.rst

 --------------------

-Similar to Python's `warning filter` and :option:`-W option <python:-W>` flag, pytest provides its own a ``-W`` flag to control which warnings are ignored, displayed, or turned into errors.
+Similar to Python's `warning filter` and :option:`-W option <python:-W>` flag, pytest provides its own ``-W`` flag to control which warnings are ignored, displayed, or turned into errors.
 See the `warning filter` documentation for more advanced use-cases.